-We use a specialist external agency, Adestra, to manage our email communications.
+We use a specialist marketing platform, Mailchimp, to manage our email communications.
 They normally only store data within the European Economic Area (EEA).
 If they need to transfer it outside of the EEA then they will take steps to make sure adequate levels of privacy protection, in line with UK legislation, are in place.
-These safeguards will usually be contractual and/or the result of a European Union decision which allows the transfer (such as a US organisation that is certified under the EU-US Privacy Shield Framework).

 In addition, we will take all steps reasonably necessary to ensure that your data is treated securely, including taking the following safeguards:

-Whenever we transfer your personal information outside the United Kingdom, we ensure a similar degree of protection is afforded to it by ensuring that we apply appropriate safeguards (either by transferring data only to recipients in the European Union, to recipients in countries approved by the European Commission, to recipients that are party to the EU-US Privacy Shield, or by using specific contracts approved by the European Commission).
+- Overseas transfers.
+Whenever we transfer your personal information outside the United Kingdom, we ensure a similar degree of protection is afforded to it by ensuring that we apply appropriate safeguards.

 Sharing your story